JulesPatmanidis/Pathfinder/README.md

 This porject is a Java application made for practicing pathfinding algorithms.

-To run the application, go to Pathfinder/build/libs, then download and run the Pathfinder.jar file.

 Currently implemented features:
   - Pathfinding algorithms:
     - A star